clschalkwyk/celo-minpay-2025-pocketpoker/README.md

 ## Missions & Creator Decks

 - **Mission persistence** – Mission state is stored server-side per MiniPay wallet.
 The frontend `MissionProvider` records match progress and claims rewards via `/missions/progress` + `/missions/:id/claim`, so XP/mission completion survives refreshes.
 Point `MissionProvider` at a real persistence layer when you move past the in-memory store.
-- **Creator deck portal** – Visit `/creator-decks` to submit mock card art (PNG/JPEG or hosted URL) and manage the review queue.
+- **Creator deck portal** – Visit `/creator-decks` to submit mock card art (PNG/JPEG or hosted URL) together with the creator’s MiniPay wallet, and manage the review queue.
+Each submission stores the wallet so purchases can later trigger creator payouts once the deck is approved and priced.
 Submissions are kept in memory via `/creator-decks` endpoints; approving a deck flags it as “Live soon” on the main Decks screen so players can preview community drops.
 - **Deck status badges** – Deck cards now surface placeholder badges for “Pending review” and “Live soon” states to tease marketplace availability before unlock mechanics are wired up.
+- **Settlements** – Buying a creator deck records the price, platform fee, creator share, creator wallet, and a `settlementState = pending` flag (and, when paid, `payoutSettledAt`/`payoutTxHash`) so your payout job can sweep funds from the escrow contract to the creator.
+Use the recorded `txHash` + `creatorWallet` to drive that payout externally.
 - **Profile customization** – After five completed matches, players unlock `/profile`, where they can pick a new nickname + avatar (preset gallery or custom URL).
 The frontend calls `/profile/update`, which enforces the five-match gate and validates names/URLs.
 - **Demo credits vs. paid skins** – Matches only consume the free R50 credit balance that every profile receives (credits are deducted on queue, refunded on cancel/timeout, and payouts go to winners).
 Skins are now purchased via MiniPay micro-payments: locked decks display a price, trigger a MiniPay transaction, and call `/decks/purchase` to unlock once the payment succeeds.
 - **Admin dashboard** – Go to `/admin`, enter the admin key (`VITE_ADMIN_KEY` / `ADMIN_API_KEY`), and manage submissions, NSFW flags, and review notes while monitoring sales + the 2% platform fee totals.